Selected Books and Articles - Dr. John Tanton immigration reformist and environmental sustainability leader

 The short article by Garrett Hardin, Nobody Ever Dies of Overpopulation, illustrates how we deny the fundamental cause of many of our environmental problems.

 Common Sense on Mass Immigration, published by John Tanton's The Social Contract is collection of mini-essays in 40-page softcover pocket-sized booklet.
 These essays serve as a very good introduction to the issue of mass immigration.
-Order the booklet here.
-Or, you can read the essays online.

 The Ethics of Immigration Policy, published by John Tanton's The Social Contract is collection of mini-essays in 40-page softcover pocket-sized booklet.
 You can download and view these short essays.